cbogle/GitTraining/README.md

 # GitTraining
-Repository for my Coursera Git and GitHub course.
+This Repository is for my Coursera "Git and GitHub" course.